lispgames/glop/README.md

  - `test-on-event`: hello world using the on-event dispatch code
  - `test-subclassing`: how to make your own window class and use it

-In all tests except `test-manual-events` you can press the ESC key to close the window and the 'f' key to toggle fullscreen.
+In all tests except `test-manual-events` you can press the following keys:

+ - ESC: close the window
+ - 'f': toggle fullscreen mode (change display mode)
+ - 'g': set window to fullscreen state (no display mode change)

 Quick start
 -----------